TanatswaDzumbunubyte/SQL-Udemyadv/README.md

 # SQL-Udemyadv
-My refresher course for MySQL
+My refresher course for MySQL from Udemy using Sakila Database